fillumina/collections/README.md

 Optimized for **speed** of access:

 * `AbstactEntryMap` is designed to be fast on all operations.
-On worst case scenario adding is slower O(n) compared to O(n) of `HashMap` but in all other (much more common) cases it is pretty fast.
+On worst case scenario adding is slower O(n) compared to O(1) of `HashMap` but in all other (much more common) cases it is pretty fast.
 It embeds various implementations.
 Differenlty from the default java `HashMap` it's very fast to clone and can use a customized `Entry` implementation and has many extension points that makes it extremely flexible.
 * `KeyOnlyMap` is an `AbstractEntryMap` implementation that manages only keys.
 It's `keySet` is a very usable Set implementation which uses less memory than the standard JDK `HashSet`.
 * `SetWrapper` uses different types of internal representation depending on the size of the data.
 It aims for a good balance between space efficiency and speed.